Istanbul: Byzantine era

 Constantinople began to decline continuously after the end of the reign of Basil II in 1025.
 The Fourth Crusade was diverted from its purpose in 1204, and the city was sacked and pillaged by the crusaders.
 They established the Latin Empire in place of the Orthodox Byzantine Empire.
 Hagia Sophia was converted to a Catholic church in 1204.
 The Byzantine Empire was restored, albeit weakened, in 1261.
 Constantinople's churches, defenses, and basic services were in disrepair, and its population had dwindled to a hundred thousand from half a million during the 8th century.
 After the reconquest of 1261, however, some of the city's monuments were restored, and some, like the two Deesis mosaics in Hagia Sophia and Kariye, were created.

 Various economic and military policies instituted by Andronikos II Palaiologos, such as the reduction of military forces, weakened the empire and left it vulnerable to attack.
 In the mid-14th-century, the Ottoman Turks began a strategy of gradually taking smaller towns and cities, cutting off Constantinople's supply routes and strangling it slowly.
-On 29 May 1453, after an 55-day siege during which the last Roman emperor, Constantine XI, was killed, Sultan Mehmed II "the Conqueror" captured Constantinople.
+On 29 May 1453, after a 55-day siege during which the last Roman emperor, Constantine XI, was killed, Sultan Mehmed II "the Conqueror" captured Constantinople.